 Corey believes his role as counselor is to foster business dealings by assessing and managing risk, not by restricting the options and opportunities of his clients.
 His ability to serve as a trusted advisor, strategist, and deal maker is a rare and valuable quality that has won the respect and long-term loyalty of his clients.

 Corey received his Juris Doctorate from New York University School of Law in 1985, where he was a member of the Annual Survey of American Law.
 He was admitted to the Bar of the State of New York in 1986 and within 6 years had established his own practice.
-In preparation for that he was first associated with the New York office of Chicago-based Seyfarth, Shaw, Fairweather and Geraldson working primarily on public offerings, private placements and leveraged buyout transactions and labor and employment law matters.
-He later gained extensive experience in a broader range of corporate and real estate matters through his association with the New York law firm Herrick, Feinstein.
+He ran that firm in various forms through 2010 when he merged his practice into Hamburger Law Firm at which he practiced as a partner for 5 1/2 years.
+He left there to reestablish his own firm, Kupfer & Associates, PLLC in May of 2015.
+Prior to starting his own firm, he was first associated with the New York office of Chicago-based Seyfarth, Shaw, Fairweather and Geraldson working primarily on public offerings, private placements and leveraged buyout transactions and labor and employment law matters.
+He later gained extensive experience in a broader range of corporate and real estate matters through his association with the New York City law firm Herrick, Feinstein.

-Corey is active in many non-profit and public interest organizations.
-For example, he is a member of the Board of Directors of the New York Chapter of Entrepreneurs’ Organization.
-He previously served on the Boards of the Coro New York Leadership Center, an organization dedicated to civic involvement that trains future leaders in the private, public and non-profit sectors, and 1+1+1=ONE, an organization committed to using art and civic dialogue for positive social change in the areas of race relations and young women’s empowerment.
-He also provides pro bono legal services to numerous other organizations.
+In addition to EO, Corey has been active in many non-profit and public interest organizations.
+For example, he was a member of the Board of Directors of Coro New York Leadership Center, an organization dedicated to civic involvement that trains future leaders in the private, public and non-profit sectors, and chaired its annual dinner from 2003 - 2005.
+He was a co-founder and member of the Board of Directors of 1+1+1=ONE, an organization committed to using art and civic dialogue for positive social change in the areas of race relations and young women’s empowerment.
+For many years, he was a leader of the New York community of The Hunger Project, an organization that empowers people to end their own hunger.
+He has also provided pro bono legal services to many other organizations.